 Here again are my great-grandfather, Angelo Raffaele and my great-grandmother, Giovanna on their wedding day.

 They were married at Sacred Heart Church, in Boston’s North End in 1902.

-I wrote both of these posts years ago.
-My intention at the time was just to share a little about my family ties to both of these places in Italy.
-My intention was never to have both posts be active genealogy posts, however I was amazed and a little overwhelmed with the number of comments left on both posts and was happy to that both posts could possibly help others with their genealogy research.
+I wrote this post years ago.
+My intention at the time was just to share a little about my family ties to Lapio.
+My intention was never to have this post be an active genealogy post, however I was amazed and a little overwhelmed with the number of comments left.
+I was happy that this post could possibly help others with their genealogy research.